Benin Marina

-Benin Marina is a four-star hotel in Cotonou, Benin.
-It is located at Boulevard De La Marina, B.P.
-1901 in the Haie Vive neighborhood, near the Cardinal Bernardin Gantin International Airport and the Supercenter Erevan.
-It is the largest hotel in the country.
-It is located in a large building which was formerly a Sheraton hotel, west of the old port of Cotonou.
-Set in landscaped gardens, the hotel contains two swimming pools, three tennis courts and small 9-hole golf course.
-The building is only four storeys high but covers a significant area of land.
-The swimming pool is located next to the beach.
-The hotel has 200 rooms, 1 Royal Suite, 8 Junior Suites and 12 bungalows.
-The hotel contains the 'Le Popo' Coffeeshop Restaurant, 'Les Tanekas' Grill Bar by the pool, 'Le Nokoué' Pianobar and the 'Le Tèkè' Night Club / Karaoke Bar.
-The hotel is occasionally used for important diplomatic meetings in Cotonou and contains 1 conference room and 6 meeting rooms.
+Benin Marina was a four-star hotel in Cotonou, Benin.
+It was located at Boulevard De La Marina, B.P.
+1901 in the Haie Vive neighborhood, near the Cadjehoun Airport and the Erevan Shopping Center.
+It was the largest hotel in the country.
+It was located in a large building which was formerly a Sheraton hotel, west of the old port of Cotonou.
+Set in landscaped gardens, the hotel contained two swimming pools, three tennis courts and small 9-hole golf course.
+The building was only four storeys high but covered a significant area of land.
+The swimming pool was located next to the beach.
+The hotel had 200 rooms, 1 Royal Suite, 8 Junior Suites and 12 bungalows.
+The hotel contained the 'Le Popo' Coffeeshop Restaurant, 'Les Tanekas' Grill Bar by the pool, 'Le Nokoué' Pianobar and the 'Le Tèkè' Night Club / Karaoke Bar.
+The hotel was occasionally used for important diplomatic meetings in Cotonou and contained 1 conference room and 6 meeting rooms.

 The hotel was closed and demolished in 2019.
+Its former site was reused for the construction of another hotel, the luxury Sofitel Cotonou Marina Hotel & Spa, which opened in 2024.